-These people verbally attack, and like gamer rage, can ruin a gaming experience for anybody.
+These people verbally attack and can ruin a gaming experience for anybody.
 Be it sexual harassment, bullying, cyberbullying more accurately, any hate speech, exclusion, outing if you know the person, stalking, threats, and griefing, even just profanity without permission, any form of harassment can create a lack of enjoyment for another and a toxic, unpleasant environment.
 Anyone can say mean or inappropriate things.
-Unfortunately this is just a risk of playing anything with others.
+Unfortunately this is just a risk of playing a game or anything with others.

 Long Term Effects

 A major part of the destroyers of gamer well-being must include the long term effects that can develop from playing video games over time.

 Game dependence and/or obsession, or gaming addiction, can be a terrible disease with horrible real world consequences, personally, and health wise.
 It is even classified as a disease called Gaming Disorder by the World Health Organization as to be diagnosed and treated medically.
 It also can affect your job or career, or schooling, in the form of the quality of your work, punctuality and attendance.

 On to the subject of losing money, overspending, in the form of in-game transactions, is a big part of the gaming industry these days, and too easily a cause of stress.
 It is easier than ever to unload your wallet, or your parents or spouse, into a game with a click of a button.
 Or to simply purchase a new downloadable game in seconds.